 On January 23, the acting Director of the Department of Homeland Security declared a “mass influx” of illegal aliens to the U.S. and requested the assistance of state and local law enforcement to address it.
 This triggers a federal regulation that allows the federal government to enter into agreements with local law enforcement agencies for such assistance.
 In general, these agreements must be in writing.

 What does this mean for Nebraska Counties?
-It is important to remember that local law enforcement generally does not have legal authority to enforce federal civil immigration laws in the absence of a written agreement with federal authorities.
-These agreements are typically specific in terms of the powers being delegated, the training to be provided by the federal government to the local personnel, and the funding to be provided to the local agency.
+It is important to remember that local law enforcement generally does not have legal authority to enforce federal civil or criminal immigration laws in the absence of a written agreement with federal authorities, though some are now arguing there are exceptions.
+Agreements between the federal government and a local law enforcement agency related to enforcement of federal immigration laws are typically specific in terms of the powers being delegated, the training to be provided by the federal government to the local personnel, and the funding to be provided to the local agency.
+Counties might be approached about entering into agreements that would impact their patrol operations, their jail operations, or both.

 The current federal initiatives likely mean a bigger push for county sheriff’s offices to enter into 287(g) agreements or other forms of written agreements to assist in federal immigration enforcement efforts.
 If a county sheriff’s office is approached by federal authorities to enter into a written agreement, the liability risks posed should be considered and the county should enlist legal assistance to help negotiate terms that minimize risks of participation.
 Court cases involving these kinds of agreements should also be monitored.

-Additionally, County employers should be extra vigilant in their efforts to ensure I-9 and E-verify compliance.
+Additionally, County employers need to consider how the federal government’s immigration agenda may affect their HR practices.
+Specifically, counties should be extra vigilant about I-9 form and E-verify compliance.
 Ideally, I-9 Forms for all employees should be maintained in one file to be prepared for the event of a worksite enforcement audit by ICE or USCIS.
-If federal agents present a warrant or subpoena document to county officials or employees, they should consult with their county attorneys to navigate compliance, to the extent it is safe and feasible to do so.
+If federal agents present a warrant or subpoena document to county officials or employees, they should consult with their county attorneys to navigate compliance, to the extent feasible.

 On January 24, Nebraska Governor Jim Pillen issued Executive Order 25-01, which directed state agencies to undertake certain tasks “to the fullest extent of the law” by May 31, 2025, including examination of policies for compliance with federal Executive Orders related to immigration, and to “consider” 287(g) agreements with the federal government to assist with federal immigration enforcement.

 What does this mean for Nebraska Counties?
-This EO applies to the Nebraska State Patrol and the Nebraska Department of Corrections, not to County Sheriff’s Offices.
+This E.O. applies to the Nebraska State Patrol and the Nebraska Department of Corrections, not to County Sheriff’s Offices.
 The Nebraska Legislature has not taken any action in the current 2025 session to change counties’ role in enforcement of federal immigration laws.
-Again, county agencies considering agreements related to federal immigration enforcement should consult with legal counsel and ensure they are managing risks and complying with applicable state laws in effect at that time.
+If your agency receives a public records request related to the E.O., it is very important to consult with your county’s legal counsel and to timely respond.
+NIRMA’s Legal Link Service can assist with these, if requested.
+Remember, Nebraska law only affords 4 business days to reply to a public records request, and your reply must be one that is within the parameters of the applicable state statute.
+And again, county agencies considering agreements related to federal immigration enforcement should consult with legal counsel and ensure they are managing risks and complying with applicable state laws in effect at that time.

 #6.
-Federal Investigation Opened into the Immigration Policies of Local Law Enforcement Agencies
+DHS “Sanctuary Jurisdiction” List & Federal Investigation Opened into the Immigration Policies of Local Law Enforcement Agencies

 On January 27, the House Oversight Committee announced an investigation into the policies of so-called “sanctuary jurisdictions,” focusing on the cities of Boston, New York, Chicago, and Denver.
 The announcement characterized “sanctuary jurisdiction” as: “states, counties or cities that put some limits on how much they are willing to cooperate with federal agencies’ efforts to deport illegal aliens.”
 On March 5, following a Congressional hearing with the Mayors of the aforementioned cities, one U.S. Senator publicly stated that she would be referring the cities to the DOJ for consideration of criminal prosecution.